outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/BindingDependentJobs.md

 ## Binding using the Job builder

-Kubrick provides the ``JobBinding/bind(builder:)`` result builder to allow easier binding when the job type may be different (e.g. `if`/`else` or `switch`).
+Kubrick provides the ``JobBinding/bind(builder:)`` result builder to allow easier binding when the Job type may be different (e.g. `if`/`else` or `switch`).

 Using `if`/`else`...